vestrel00/contacts-android/DEV_NOTES.md

 The inverse works too.
 Adding a group membership to the favorites group results in `ContactOptionsColumns.STARRED` being set to true.
 Removing the membership sets it to false.

-When there are no accounts, there are also no groups and group memberships that can exist.
-Even though the favorites group does not exist, contacts may still be starred because `ContactOptionsColumns.STARRED` is a column in the Contacts table and is not dependent on the existence of the favorites row in the Groups table and a membership to the favorites group in the Data table.
-When an account is added, all of the starred contacts also gain a membership to the favorites group.
+Contacts that are not associated with an account do not have any group memberships.
+Even though these contacts may not have a membership to the favorites group, these contacts may still be "starred" (favortied) via the `ContactOptionsColumns.STARRED` column in the Contacts table, which is not dependent on the existence of a favorites group membership.

 #### Groups; Deletion